Conditional email routing

 - Rewrite email headers, From address and other mail identifiers

-We believe that using Switch for yourself is the best way to demonstrate how effective it can be.
+We believe that using Egress for yourself is the best way to demonstrate how effective it can be.
 So why not contact us to set up a free software trial today?

 Thursday 19th January 2017, 13:00 EST – The Enemy Within: Overcoming a Company’s Greatest Security Vulnerability – Its People